Education

 There are more opportunities for young people wanting to get into engineering then ever before.

-In this podcast we will be checking out some exciting events that you can get involved in and talking to two engineers who have had very interesting experiences as young people, and now work at the forefront of new technology.
+We check out some exciting events that you can get involved in and talk to two engineers who have had very interesting experiences as young people, and now work at the forefront of new technology.

 Medical AI

-In this podcast we talk to Alyssa Randall on how computer intelligence is changing the way we will diagnose and treat patients in the future.
+We talk to Alyssa Randall on how AI is changing the way we will diagnose and treat patients in the future.

 Cyber security